Agricultural Development Act

 Article 4

-In ensuring the effective implementation of this Act, the related government authorities at each level shall prepare annual administration plans and budgets listing the related projects, and actively promote for such effective implementation.
+The related government authorities at each level shall prepare annual administration plans and budgets listing the related projects and actively promote the effective implementation of the Act.

-The central government shall subsidize to fill in the need as presented in the budgets of the preceding paragraph when it sees necessary.
+The central government shall subsidize the said budgets of the preceding paragraph when necessary.

 Article 5

-Local government at township level shall appoint officials to be in charge of conducting surveys and compiling statistics on agricultural resources as well as production and distribution information.
-The said information shall be submitted to the competent authorities at the respective level for further analysis and processing.
+Local governments at the township level shall appoint officials to conduct surveys and statistical analyses on agricultural resources and production and marketing practices.
+The said information shall be submitted to the respective competent authorities for further analysis and processing.

 Article 6

-Competent authorities may appoint officials to take necessary measures in performing special duties such as protection of agricultural resources, disaster salvage, and preventing blight, pest and diseases of aquatic creatures.
+Competent authorities may appoint officials to take necessary measures to perform special duties such as protecting agricultural resources, salvaging disasters, and controlling blight, pests, and diseases of plants, livestock, or aquatic creatures.

 Article 7